valehdba/CV/ats_friendly_cv.md

 Valeh Agayev
-Baku, Azerbaijan
+Address: Baku, Azerbaijan
 Email: valeh.aghayev@iktex.az | Phone: +994773000146
 GitHub: github.com/valehdba | LinkedIn: linkedin.com/in/valehagayev

 ---
+**Professional Summary**

+Database Administrator with 7+ years of experience managing Oracle, PostgreSQL, and MySQL environments for high-availability systems.
+Skilled in performance tuning, database migrations, automation, and backup strategies to ensure mission-critical stability and efficiency.
+Certified across Oracle, PostgreSQL, and Kubernetes environments.

+---

 **Professional Experience**

 **Database Administrator**
-IKTEX LLC - Software Development Company, Baku, Azerbaijan
+IKTEX LLC | Software Development Company, Baku, Azerbaijan
-January 2018 – Present
+January 2018 to Present

-- Manage Oracle (10g/11g/12c/19c/21c) and PostgreSQL database installations, configuration, and administration for high-availability systems.
+- Administered mission-critical databases with a focus on performance.
+- Managed database upgrades to maintain system performance.
+- Managed Oracle, PostgreSQL, SQL Server, MySQL, MongoDB, and Redis databases (installations, configuration, and high-availability).
 - Implement and monitor RMAN backup strategies, Data Guard configurations, and RAC for mission-critical environments.
-- Optimize database performance through indexing, partitioning, and SQL query tuning, reducing average query time by up to 40%.
+- Optimize database performance through indexing, partitioning, and SQL query tuning.
 - Automate backup, monitoring, and maintenance tasks using shell scripting and PL/SQL procedures.
-- Perform database migrations and upgrades ensuring zero or minimal downtime.
+- Perform database migrations and upgrades, ensuring zero or minimal downtime.
+- Maintained database integrity through regular audits.
 - Ensure database security compliance and manage user access controls.
-- Support Linux (RHEL/CentOS) system administration for database environments.

 **Database Administrator & Consultant (Part-time)**
-Kibrit LLC - Software Development Company, Baku, Azerbaijan
+Kibrit LLC | Software Development Company, Baku, Azerbaijan
-November 2023 – Present
+November 2023 to Present
-- Planning and migration of the Database from Oracle to PostgreSQL.
+- Planned and migrated mission-critical Database from Oracle to PostgreSQL.
-- Upgrade PostgreSQL database from an old version to the new major version.
+- Upgraded the PostgreSQL database from an old version to the new major version.
-- Installation and configuration of new PostgreSQL database Servers, extensions, and monitoring tools..
+- Installed  and configured new PostgreSQL database Servers, extensions, and monitoring tools..
-- Designed and implemented backup and disaster recovery plans for clients.
+- Developed and executed comprehensive backup strategies and disaster recovery plans to ensure data integrity and business continuity for client environments.
 - Prepared scripts for migration and configured the DB for optimal migration speed with minimum downtime.
 After migration, reconfigured the DB for optimal OLTP performance.
-- Configuration Replication, Physical, and logical Backups to the remote backup server.
+- Configured Replication, Physical, and logical Backups to the remote backup server.
-- Migrating the required big tables to partitioned tables.
+- Migrated the required big tables to partitioned tables.

 **Database Administrator & Supervisor (Contract)**
 UN Climate Change & Kronos, Baku, Azerbaijan
-October 2024 - Nov 2024
+October 2024 to November 2024
 - MS SQL Server Management and monitoring.
 - Troubleshooting Database and system infrastructure-related issues.
 - Working in cooperation with Secure Printing Application Managers and System Admins.
 - Instant communication with NOC/SOC to solve complex issues directly.
 - Supervising and coordinating ICT Onsite Support Technicians within the assigned zone during the deployment period and event time.
-- Providing advanced technical support to the ICT onsite team for complex issues.
+- Provided advanced technical support to the ICT onsite team for complex issues.
-- Providing support and escalation between Team Leads and NOC/SOC.
+- Provided support and escalation between Team Leads and NOC/SOC.
-- Addressing and resolving issues that team leads are unable to handle.
+- Addressed and resolved issues that team leads were unable to handle.
-- Providing Event Management and ServiceDesk Management support.
+- Provided Event Management and ServiceDesk Management support.
 - Preparing reports regarding the problems faced during the event.
-- Coordination with the Helpdesk Team and ICT Support Team Leads.
+- Coordinated with the Helpdesk Team and ICT Support Team Leads.
 - Follow up on ICT Onsite Team operations and activities in the field.
 - Follow up on issues in all zones, including computer centers, media centers, and meeting rooms.
-- Reporting to the Head of ICT Onsite Support and the Senior Service Manager.

 **Database Administrator & Consultant (Part-time)**
-LSIM LLC - Mobile SMS provider, Baku, Azerbaijan
+LSIM LLC | Mobile SMS provider, Baku, Azerbaijan
-September 2023 – Present
+September 2023 to Present
-- Provided performance-tuning services to optimize existing database environments.
+- Performance-tuning to optimize existing database environments.
-- Provided remote Oracle and MySQL database administration, ensuring system stability and data integrity.
+- Oracle and MySQL database administration, ensuring system stability and data integrity.
-- Designed and implemented backup and disaster recovery plans for clients.
+- Planned and deployed robust backup and disaster recovery solutions, safeguarding client data and minimizing downtime.
 - Monitoring, troubleshooting, and support of 24/7 mission-critical Oracle and MySQL databases

 **Freelance Database Administrator**
-Konfirom, February 2018 - May 2018
+Konfirom | Supermarket chain, Baku, Azerbaijan February 2018 to May 2018
-- Migrating Database and Appservers of the ArmoStore supermarket chains
+- Migrated Database and Appservers of the ArmoStore supermarket chains from old infrastructure to new servers.
 - Installed and configured new Oracle Linux OS and Application Servers.
 - Configuration of the Application to work with the new Database Servers.
-- Migrated Oracle Databases from old infrastructure to new servers.
-- Oracle Data Guard configuration
+- Configured Oracle Active Data Guard
-- Deploying backup and recovery strategies for databases.
+- Deployed backup and recovery strategies for databases.

 **Technical Skills**